Ashab111/pafka/README.md

 - SATA SSD based Kafka: the hardware cost for a single server is estimated as USD 10,000.
 - PMem based Pafka: We equip the same server configuration with additional 128 GB x 6 = 768 GB PMem.
 The hardware cost of such a PMem backed server is estimated as USD 13,500.

 The below figure demonstrated that, in order to achieve the overall throughput of 20 GB/sec, the numbers of SATA SSD based servers and PMem based servers are 45 and 3, respectively.
 Furthermore, for the hardware cost, the traditional Kafka (SATA SSD) takes USD 450K, while our Pafka (PMem) solution takes USD 40.5K only.
-The Pafka solution significantly reduces the hardware cost  to 9% of the traditional Kafka solution only.
+The Pafka solution significantly reduces the hardware cost to 9% of the traditional Kafka solution.

 <img src="docs/plot/tco.png" alt="tco" width="800"/>